Fundamentals For Everyone fundamentals introduction concepts

 • A description in plain language, so the agent knows when to use it

-• Inputs (parameters), the information the skill needs to do its job
+• Inputs (parameters), the information the tool needs to do its job

-• An action, what the skill actually does when invoked
+• An action, what the tool actually does when invoked

-• An output, what the skill returns after completing
+• An output, what the tool returns after completing

-For example, a “web search” skill might look like this conceptually:
+For example, a “web search” tool might look like this conceptually:

 ComponentValue